franzos/goFranz/_work/voice-prompt-order-form.md

 - Multi-currency enabled (manually updated rates)
 - Used Bulma framework for layout and styling
 - 100% plain HTML (no server required)

+This form is now in use on the [On Air Website](/work/onair-website/).